The race for the Triple Crown officially gets underway is quickly approaching.

-The iconic Kentucky Derby will be ran as the first leg of the Triple Crown and will take place on Saturday, May 1.
-In the wake of the COVID-19 pandemic, the Kentucky Derby actually served as the second leg of the Triple Crown in 2020, with Authentic winning the storied race.
+The 148th "Run for the Roses" serves as the first leg of the Triple Crown and will take place on Saturday, May 7.
+The Triple Crown schedule resumed to some normalcy in 2021 as the Kentucky Derby served as the opening leg of the Triple Crown as it traditionally does.

 Where is the Kentucky Derby?